+Demographic and Financial:Summarize the There as been an increase in free and reduced lunch eligible students and a

+demographic and financial trends and declining ability for parents to support cost of educational field trips and

-Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+patterns observed by the team while declining PTO participation.

+completing this section of the report.
+What

+are the important trends and patterns that

+will support the identification of student,

+teacher, and leader needs?